 Hypereosinophilic syndrome is an uncommon disorder in which the number of eosinophils increases to more than 1,500 cells per microliter of blood (more than 1.5 × 109 per liter) for more than 6 months without an obvious cause.
 Some people have a rare chromosome disorder.

 People of any age can develop hypereosinophilic syndrome, but it is more common in men older than 50.
 The increased number of eosinophils can damage the heart, lungs, liver, skin, and nervous system.
 For example, the heart can become inflamed in a condition called Löffler endocarditis, leading to formation of blood clots, heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , heart attacks Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more , or malfunctioning heart valves Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more , or malfunctioning heart valves Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
 Each ventricle has... read more .

 Symptoms may include weight loss, fevers, night sweats, fatigue, cough, chest pain, swelling, stomachache, rash, pain, weakness, confusion, and coma.
 Additional symptoms of this syndrome depend on which organs are damaged.